Bank of Portugal sees gradual economic recovery, improves outlook

-LISBON Portugal's central bank on Tuesday improved its 2013 and 2014 economic outlook, but warned a political consensus was needed for the bailed out country's return to normal market financing after the end of its rescue program in mid-2014.
+LISBON Dec 10 Portugal's central bank on Tuesday improved its 2013 and 2014 economic outlook, but warned a political consensus was needed for the bailed out country's return to normal market financing after the end of its rescue programme in mid-2014.

 In its winter economic bulletin, the Bank of Portugal said it expects a slightly more moderate contraction this year of 1.5 percent, which compares to its October forecast of 1.6 percent decline and a government estimate of a 1.8 percent drop.